Magnetic Field Therapy

 A recently developed treatment for depression which involves stimulating specific regions of the brain using a rapidly pulsed magnetic field is called repetitive transcranial magnetic stimulation (rTMS).
 Clinical trials suggest rTMS may be as effective as electroconvulsive therapy (ECT or electroshock treatment) in alleviating the symptoms of major depression.

-Magnetic field therapy can assist in relieving symptoms related to:
+Magnetic field therapy may assist in relieving symptoms related to:

 - Back pain